MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 ## Why Mobile Apps?

-With the Mobile Apps feature, you can:
+With the Mobile Apps SDKs, you can:

-* **Build native and cross-platform apps**: Whether you're building native iOS, Android, and Windows apps or cross-platform Xamarin or Cordova (PhoneGap) apps, you can take advantage of App Service by using native SDKs.
+* **Build native and cross-platform apps**: Build cloud-enabled apps for Android, iOS, or Windows using native SDKs.
 * **Connect to your enterprise systems**: Authenticate your users with Azure Active Directory, and connect to enterprise data stores.
 * **Build offline-ready apps with data sync**: Make your mobile workforce more productive by building apps that work offline.
 Use Azure Mobile Apps to sync data in the background.